cloudrac3r/out-of-your-element/docs/developer-orientation.md

 # Dependency justification

-Total transitive production dependencies: 121
+Total transitive production dependencies: 144

 ### <font size="+2">🦕</font>

-* (31) better-sqlite3: SQLite is the best database, and this is the best library for it.
+* (35) better-sqlite3: SQLite is the best database, and this is the best library for it.
+* (29) sharp: Image resizing and compositing.
+OOYE needs this for the emoji sprite sheets.
+It has libvips prebuilts for each platform.
-* (27) @cloudrac3r/pug: Language for dynamic web pages.
+* (26) @cloudrac3r/pug: Language for dynamic web pages.
 This is my fork.
 (I released code that hadn't made it to npm, and removed the heavy pug-filters feature.)
-* (16) stream-mime-type@1: This seems like the best option.
-Version 1 is used because version 2 is ESM-only.
 * (9) h3: Web server.
-OOYE needs this for the appservice listener, authmedia proxy, self-service, and more.
+OOYE needs this for the web UI, appservice listener, authmedia proxy, and more.
-* (11) sharp: Image resizing and compositing.
-OOYE needs this for the emoji sprite sheets.

 ### <font size="-1">🪱</font>